W0lffe/KitchenMate/README.md

 ## State of Project

 Currently the project is in starting point.
-Basic recipe creation is implemented and also browsing created recipes as a list so far.
+Program now includes recipe creation along with features to remove recipes from database, and modify them.
+Shopping list creation has been started.

 As this is a work in progress, certain features are still being developed, and program may contain bugs or issues.